Updated 2026-03-30

 Key Differences: Vanguard vs T. Rowe Price

 When comparing Vanguard and T. Rowe Price, consider their core strengths: Vanguard excels with lowest expense ratios in the industry, while T. Rowe Price stands out for excellent actively managed fund performance.
-Both providers offer comprehensive investment options including target-date funds, index funds, and managed accounts.
+Both providers offer a wide range of investment options including target-date funds, index funds, and managed accounts.
 Vanguard's customer service rating is 4.2/5 compared to T. Rowe Price's 4.4/5.
 For mobile experience, Vanguard scores 4.0/5 while T. Rowe Price scores 4.2/5.

 Which Provider is Right for You?